vardhmanandroid2015/dockerresourceconsumption/README.md

 		vi. sudo su - postgres
 	   vii. psql

-After setting up docker/psql, Shell scripts can be used as-is
+After setting up docker/psql, Shell scripts can be used as-is.

+Please feel free to reach out to me for any installation issue for any of the dependency....